Arctic foxes are unique in the way that they can adapt to cold environments. Arctic foxes survive in these conditions because of several adaptations.

 The arctic fox has something to protect its feet from the snow and ice.
 They have fur on the bottom of their footpads, which gives them grip when walking on ice and insulates their feet and legs.
 The arctic fox is the only species of canid with fur on its footpads.

-Arctic foxes have two distinct coat colors, which are bluish brown and white.
+Arctic foxes have two distinct coat colors: bluish brown and white.
 The white coat is a seasonal camouflage, helping them to evade predators and catch prey.
 Their coat changes to white during winter and bluish brown with some grey traces during summer.
 Almost all arctic foxes grow white fur, which provides the best insulation against the cold.

 Arctic foxes are well known for their rounded body shape, short legs and muzzles, and thick ears.
 These characteristics give them a low surface area to volume ratio, which helps keep them warm.
 The lesser the surface area exposed to the arctic cold, the less heat that escapes the body.